RohitSingh555/NexusCCD/TEST_UPLOAD_INSTRUCTIONS.md

    - Exact matches = 100% similarity (will match)

 2. **Source-Specific Logic**:
-   - SMIMS and EMHware sources check for name duplicates when no ID match is found
+   - SMIS and EMHware sources check for name duplicates when no ID match is found
    - Other sources use email/phone-based duplicate detection

 3. **Duplicate Review**: